Federica-B/smart-dizzy-home/README.md

 2. Shutter configuration
     - Servo motor
 3. Thermostat configuration
-    - 7 segment 2 digit display
+    - lcd display
     - 1 Thermistor
+    - 2 led (blue and red)
+    - 2x330 Ohm resistor

 The GPIO configuration of the 3 Arduino is shown in this following images.